cmLisec/WarehouseManagementService/README.md

 ## ⚙️ Configuration

-The application reads database credentials from environment variables:
+The application uses the following environment variables to configure database access:

 | Environment Variable       | Description             |
 |---------------------------|-------------------------|